Banking On Diversity-Minority Business Fund Launched By Four Community Banks in Virginia and West Virginia

 Feb 09, 2021, 09:00 ET

-WARRENTON, Va., Feb.
-9, 2021 /PRNewswire/ -- Fauquier Bankshares, Inc. (NASDAQ: FBSS) and its principal subsidiary, The Fauquier Bank, are pleased to announce the launch of the Banking on Diversity initiative, a minority business funding program to improve and develop local communities.
+BERRYVILLE, Va., Feb.
+9, 2021 /PRNewswire/ -- (OTC:EFSI) – Bank of Clarke County, announced today the launch of the Banking on Diversity initiative, a minority business funding program to improve and develop local communities.

 The banks have collectively committed up to $1 million in interest-free loans to aid both startup and existing minority-owned small businesses within the sponsoring community banks' markets.
 There are two loan programs: one for start-ups and one for existing businesses.
 The program is expected to include educational seminars to support the evolution of the business.
 Qualified businesses may receive only one loan.